rmoore74/simple-di/README.md

 Annotate your bean classes with the `@Bean` annotation at the class level to signify that you want this class to be managed by SimpleDI.

-Annotate your constructor with the `@Inject` annotation to signify that you want SimpleDI to inject components via this constructor.
+Annotate your constructor with the `@Inject` annotation to signify that you want SimpleDI to inject components via the specified constructor.
 ```
 @Bean
 public class UserService {